 IGN did a good job summarizing the many things that make this a great game:

 Overall this is an excellent shooter no one even remotely curious should overlook.
 Prepare to level.
 Prepare to loot.
 Prepare to get lost in the hilarious, bizarre and wonderful world of Pandora.

 Trusted Reviews also gets why this game is special:

 No other shooter has the same mix of frantic, fast-firing action and deep, loot-based role-playing game elements, and there’s definitely nothing out there as mind-blowingly crazy.

-If you were saving for another shooter, don’t.
-You really can’t go wrong with Borderlands 2, unless your Mac can’t handle it of course…
+Fortnite may be all crazy right now, but you still can’t go wrong with Borderlands 2, unless your Mac can’t handle it of course…